Dwight258/countdown2026/README.md

 This is for the 2026 countdown.
-The video and other information used is included below as acknowledgements.
+The video and other information used are included below as acknowledgements.

-We have used the following video and Sound effects for the countdown to 2026.
-Thank you so much!
+We have used the following video and sound effects for the 2026 countdown.
+Thank you very much!

 https://youtu.be/fvvQ00oVeJY